What is a good product page?

 - Preferably use a neutral background for the main photo: white, black or beige.

-- The main photo should be of high quality and make you want to see others or check out.
+- The main photo should be of high quality and make people want to see others or check out.

-- Complement the main photo with images that present the product in context.
+- Complement the main photo with images showing the product in context.

 - Play on the size contrasts between the product and the background context.